Stephen Critchlow: Film

 He appeared in Fogbound, The Calcium Kid, Churchill: The Hollywood Years, and A Way Through The Woods.

 Video games

 Critchlow had roles in several video games, including Xenoblade Chronicles 2, Dragon Quest Heroes, Killzone 3, and Final Fantasy 14's Heavensward expansion.
 After his death was announced, Final Fantasy XIV players paid tribute to him in online vigils outside Fortemps Manor, where the character he voiced, Count Edmont de Fortemps, resided.
+His final role was for Byron Rosfield in Final Fantasy XVI.